music-classification/tutorial/book/part5_towards/evaluation-deployment.md

   - Is your model actually useful for the whole catalog you have?
     - E.g., if album cover images are used in the model, are they going to be available for all the music tracks?
   -

+## Serving
+- It's for ML Engineers!
+But at least we'd want to know things such as
+  - The platform (Mobile?
+Server?)
+  - Expected latency and throughput
+- (to add more)

 ### After segment-level prediction: Aggregation!